 Author response:

-Thank you for your feedback.
-In response to your suggestion, we have incorporated the recommended references, namely Kumari et al. (2022, 2023), Pandey & Kumar (2022, 2023), and Seraphin (2021), to enhance the discussion on event studies within the tourism and air industry sectors in our paper.
+Thank you for your observation.
+In response to your suggestion, we have incorporated the recommended references, namely Kumari et al. (2022, 2023), Pandey & Kumar (2022, 2023), and Seraphin (2021), and have enhanced the discussion on event studies within the tourism and air industry sectors in our paper.

-In the revised manuscript please see pp. 5-6.
+In the revised manuscript please see pp. 5–6.